 Larry Mullins, Samaritan Health Services’ president/CEO, said the center builds upon a long partnership between the two organizations.

 “This facility represents a significant enhancement of the services that we can provide for the university community as well as the general public,” Mullins said.
 “We are also pleased to be able to partner with OSU on additional research projects and student educational experiences.”

-Additional medical providers who will practice at Samaritan Sports Medicine Center will be announced closer to the Center opening in late 2014.
+Additional medical providers who will practice at Samaritan Athletic Medicine Center will be announced closer to the Center opening in late 2014.

 This is an independent clinic of Samaritan Health Services.